alminh/terraform-azurerm-avm-ptn-alz/README.md

 - `non_compliance_message` - (Optional) A set of non compliance message objects to use for the policy assignment.
 Each object has the following properties:
   - `message` - (Required) The non compliance message.
   - `policy_definition_reference_id` - (Optional) The reference id of the policy definition to use for the non compliance message.
 - `parameters` - (Optional) The parameters to use for the policy assignment.
-The map key is the parameter name and the value is an JSON object containing a single `Value` attribute with the values to apply.
+The map key is the parameter name and the value is an JSON object containing a single `value` attribute with the values to apply.
 This to mitigate issues with the Terraform type system.
-E.g. `{ defaultName = jsonencode({Value = \"value\"}) }`.
+E.g. `{ defaultName = jsonencode({value = \"value\"}) }`.
 - `resource_selectors` - (Optional) A list of resource selector objects to use for the policy assignment.
 Each object has the following properties:
   - `name` - (Required) The name of the resource selector.
   - `selectors` - (Optional) A list of selector objects to use for the resource selector.
 Each object has the following properties: